FIRST NAME

 by Joe Beine, German Roots Webmaster

-Begin Your Search Use Vital Records Look in the Census
+Begin Your Search Search Vital Records Look in the Census

-• Clues in the Census will tell you what you can find in census records 1790-1930, along with links to online indexes (& online census images)
+• Clues in Census Records will tell you what you can find in census records 1790-1940, along with links to online indexes (and online census images).

 • US Census records from 1790-1840 only name the head-of-household.
 Other family members are grouped together by age and gender, but not named.
 When researching in this time frame, other records besides the census become increasingly important.
 See the next section for examples.